dotnet/aspnetcore/README.md

 - Follow the steps [here](https://github.com/aspnet/Home/wiki/Building-from-source) to set up a local copy of dotnet
 - Visual Studio 2017 15.7 latest preview - [download](https://www.visualstudio.com/thank-you-downloading-visual-studio/?ch=pre&sku=Enterprise&rel=15)

-We recommend getting the latest preview version of Visual Studio and updating it frequently.
-The Blazor editing experience in Visual Studio depends on  new features of the Razor language tooling and will be updated frequently.

 When installing Visual Studio choose the following workloads:
 - ASP.NET and Web Development
 - Visual Studio extension development features

+Before attempting to open the Blazor repo in Visual Studio, restore Git submodules by running the following command at the repo root:

+    git submodule update --init --recursive

 If you have problems using Visual Studio with `Blazor.sln` please refer to the [developer documentation](https://github.com/aspnet/Home/wiki/Building-from-source).